Cwantic/Documentation/Design/Elements/Bend.md

 This flexibility factor will be used for all load cases.

-Default = 0 or blanck = default special k Factor in the code.
+Default = 0 or blank = default special k Factor in the code.

 **ENDS FLANGED** :